 Fortum's biodiversity impacts connected with the supply chain are mainly related to fuels.
 Biodiversity impacts shall be taken into account in fuel sourcing.
 Fortum's main tools for ensuring sustainable forest biomass procurement are certifications, such as FSC and PEFC.
 Biodiversity is an essential part in forest certifications.
-Fortum's goal is to increase the share of certified forest biomass to 80% by 2020.
 In coal procurement, Bettercoal tools are used in assuring sustainable coal purchasing.